 LCP suggests that you should fill the largest content as soon as possible.
 This including:

-- Split the CSS into critical and non-critical, load the critical CSS inside head and move the rest outside the head.
+- Split the CSS into critical and non-critical, load the critical CSS inside head and move the non-critical outside the head.
 Be it some font flickering, shadow and fancy CSS effects switching before and after.
+Use this critical path css generator to generate your critical css, paste the critical css inside your HTML HEAD section and move your original css outside the HEAD.
+This will give you a big boost in LCP.

 So, should you follow these LCP suggestions?